ideo/shape/README.md

 - https://github.com/ideo/network-react-components
 - https://github.com/ideo/network-api-ruby

+Note: You will need to [create a GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) in order to install the `network-api-ruby` gem.
+You can  enter the token as your password when prompted for your GitHub credentials.
+Or, you can set an environment variable for Bundler to use: `export BUNDLE_GITHUB__COM=x-access-token:<token>`

 **Clone the app and run the setup script:**

 Note: `./dev.sh -s` will run `rails db:setup` which will also seed your database with two required collections, marked by the following `ENV` ids: